Mount Everest Facts

 There are numerous visiting sites in the Khumbu region of Nepal.
 They are Mount Everest, Cho La Pass, Renjo La Pass, Island Peak, Sagarmatha National Park, Tengboche Monastery, and so on.

-The Sagarmatha National Park is a beautiful park of Khumbu region at an altitude of 6000 meters above sea level.
-It is enlisted in the World's UNESCO Site.
+The Sagarmatha National Park is a beautiful park of the Khumbu region at an altitude of 6000 meters above sea level.
+It is listed in the World's UNESCO Sites.
 It includes numerous flora and fauna like rhododendron, red panda, Himalayan monal, snow leopard, musk deer, etc. Besides, only Himalayan Jumping Spiders survive in high elevations.

 Some creepy facts

 According to the government record, more than 300 mountaineers sacrificed their lives during the Everest Expedition.
-Almost 14.1% is the death rate and numerous dead bodies were not dismissed and never be found in the trail to Mt.
+Almost 14.1% is the death rate, and numerous dead bodies were not identified and were never found on the trail to Mt.
 Everest.
 However, some were recognized through their clothes or the parts of their bodies that were ruined completely in the snow.

-Recently in 2015, due to an earthquake, an avalanche from Mt.
-Pumori caused and affected the Everest base camp which killed more than 22 travellers.
+In 2015, due to an earthquake, an avalanche from Mt.
+Pumori caused and affected the Everest base camp, killing more than 22 travellers.
 It is assumed that more than 8000 kgs of human feces were left.

 Conclusion

 The glorious Mt.
-Everest is popular in the tourism industry not in Nepal only, but also in the entire world.
+Everest is popular in the tourism industry not only in Nepal, but also in the entire world.
 It is the highest point of the universe and offers a unique topography, diverse climate, and flora and fauna.